BernardoManfriani/Sequential-penalty-method-adversarial-attack/README.md

 ## Model and Dataset

-The adversarial attacks are performed on images from the MNIST dataset.
-The model used is a Small Convolutional Neural Network (SmallCNN) trained for 20 epochs, achieving 99% accuracy on non-perturbed images.
-The architecture and training details can be found in the `models/smallcnn.py` file.
+TThe adversarial attacks are performed on images from the MNIST dataset.
+The model used is a Small Convolutional Neural Network (SmallCNN) trained for 10 epochs, achieving 99% accuracy on non-perturbed images.
+The architecture and training details can be found in the models/smallcnn.py file.

+The MNIST dataset is a collection of 70,000 grayscale images of handwritten digits (0-9), each of size 28x28 pixels, split into 60,000 training images and 10,000 test images.

+The SmallCNN model consists of two convolutional layers followed by ReLU activations, then a max pooling layer, followed by two more convolutional layers with ReLU activations, another max pooling layer, and finally three fully connected layers for classification.

+The model was trained using the Adam optimizer (learning rate of 0.001) with cross-entropy loss, achieving high accuracy on non-perturbed images.

 ## Sequential Penalty Methods
 The Sequential Penalty Method consists of starting from the constrained problem: